Utilities

 Accessing the Collections

 A searchable database of finding aids (= collection descriptions and inventories) and digital images for the Legacy Center archives is currently being migrated to a new system.
-For assistance locating material in the archives during this “under construction” phase, please email the Legacy Center director.
-Access to the new system is now available here, but please bear in mind that the migration is on-going and our holdings are not fully represented in the new system.
+For assistance locating material in the archives during this “under construction” phase, please email Legacy Center staff at: Access to the new system is now available here, but please bear in mind that the migration is on-going and our holdings are not fully represented in the new system.

 Under special circumstances, items may be loaned to other cultural heritage institutions for exhibit purposes.